Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Call: (972) 357-1749Check Your Insurance

-Partial Hospitalization Program for Teen Dual Diagnosis
+Partial Hospitalization Program for Dual Diagnosis in Teens

-Intensive Outpatient Program for Teen Dual Diagnosis
+Intensive Outpatient Program for Dual Diagnosis in Teens

 young teen girl struggling with addiction

-Crisis Stabilization Services for Teen Dual Diagnosis
+Crisis Stabilization Services for Teens With a Dual Diagnosis

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.